mantik-ai/tutorials/mlflow_models_tutorial.md

 ## Prediction

-After loading the model, you can simply use it to predict by feeding in the data.
+After loading the model, you can simply use it for prediction by feeding in the data.

 ```python
 prediction = loaded_model(input_data)